 The past year was a period of intensive development across both our traditional business operations and strategic initiatives.
 In May, we signed an agreement with the National Centre for Research and Development (NCBiR) to co-finance the HyperPIC project.
 We also expanded our sales team in the United States and obtained all necessary certifications to work with the U.S. defence sector.
-We also worked intensively on developing array detector technology.
-Last year we also obtained a license from the Ministry of Internal Affairs and Administration to perform activities related to the production of equipment dedicated to the military.
+At the same time, we advanced our array detector technology and secured a license from the Ministry of the Interior and Administration to carry out activities related to the production of military-dedicated equipment.
 This license enables us to undertake R&D and production activities in response to the growing demand from the Polish military sector, including the development of the infrared array project.

-In 2024, we significantly strengthened our U.S. sales team, which now includes six specialists with strong industry and defense backgrounds, and the necessary clearances for handling classified information and cybersecurity compliance.
+In 2024, we significantly strengthened our U.S. sales team, which now includes six specialists with strong industry and defence backgrounds, and the necessary clearances for handling classified information and cybersecurity compliance.
 Notably, VIGO achieved key formal requirements for cooperation with U.S. military clients, such as ITAR registration and full CMMC certification.
 Our U.S. team is now intensifying direct customer acquisition efforts, while strengthening ties with the American scientific community to accelerate the development of products dedicated to this vital market.